crisson/crabapple/README.md

 The default `gulp` task is configured to copy binary static assets to the build folder, compile less & js files, and compile index.jade to index.html.
 It will also automatically watch for changes and continually execute these steps.

+Run this task with the command `npm run develop`.

 I use `harp` (`npm install -g harp`) to serve the build directory.
 Feel free to use whichever tool you prefer.

 ### Deployment